maniospas/pygrank/docs/userguide/setup.md

 `pygrank` is typically interested in converting those graphs to sparse matrices of respective backends.
-For this reason, the library provides its own trimmed down `pygrank.Graph` class that implements a subset of of graph operations needed for node ranking algorithms and speeds up the `add_edge method`.
+For this reason, the library provides its own trimmed down `pygrank.Graph` class that implements a subset of graph operations needed for node ranking algorithms and speeds up the `add_edge method`.
 Instances of this class can be created with the pattern: